snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

  There are five path transform options available:

- 1. **Exposure (default in this package)**: the same events in succession are reduced to one: A -> A -> B becomes A -> B. A compromise between first and unique.
+ 1. **Exposure (default in this package)**: the same events in succession are reduced to one: `A → A → B becomes A → B A compromise between first and unique`
- 2. **Unique**: all events in a path are treated as unique (no reduction of complexity).
-Best for smaller datasets (small lookback window) without a lot of retargeting.
+ 2. **Unique**: all events in a path are treated as unique (no reduction of complexity) Best for smaller datasets (small lookback window) without a lot of retargeting
- 3. **First**: keep only the first occurrence of any event: A -> B -> A becomes A -> B. Best for brand awareness marketing.
+ 3. **First**: keep only the first occurrence of any event: `A → B → A becomes A → B` Best for brand awareness marketing
- 4. **Frequency**: keep a count of the events’ frequency: A -> A -> B becomes A(2) -> B. Best when there is a lot of retargeting.
+ 4. **Frequency**: keep a count of the events’ frequency: `A → A → B becomes A(2) → B` Best when there is a lot of retargeting

 ### Attribution Models